brianspiering/quotes_from_me/README.md

 The final code is often simple.
 Finding the proper algorithm and writing the final code can be surprisingly complex."

 "Similar to physical architecture, you make computing infrastructure first.
 After creation, infrastructure defines limiting patterns of movement and thought."

 "Life is too short for manual looping - use vectorized operations or optimized functions."

-"My goal is not to be novel; My goal is to be correct."
+"My aim is not to be novel; My aim is to be correct."

 "The journey of a thousand miles begins with finding your shoes."